Michigan county official defends slur, says he’s not racist

 Joyce later rebuked Eckerle a second time.

-Asked by the AP whether he had used the slur, Eckerle replied, “I did say that and I will not go away from it.”
+Asked by the AP whether he had used the racist slur, Eckerle replied, “I did say that, and I will not go away from it.”

 But he insisted it had “nothing to do with me wearing a mask” and “nothing to do with coronavirus.”

-He said it arose during a conversation involving Democratic Gov. Gretchen Whitmer “and her liberal ideas” and with keeping children out of school because of the pandemic.
+He said it arose during a conversation involving Whitmer “and her liberal ideas” and with keeping children out of school because of the pandemic.
 “They need to be back in school,” said Eckerle, a Republican.

 At some point, he said, the subject of Black Lives Matter came up.
 “That’s what got me over the end,” he said.